Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 We have developed a low-cost module in a 3D printer to ensemble the different hardware elements employed in each node.
 Also, each module (0-17) counts with a robotic arm with 2 Degree of Freedom (DOF) and several additional components as it will be described in table 1.
 With the elements elaborated in a 3D printer, we accelerated the process of construction of the remote laboratory.

 <img src="https://user-images.githubusercontent.com/11606241/134495226-8488ba42-5131-460d-9ac9-fa17a9a82497.jpeg" width="300"><img src="https://user-images.githubusercontent.com/11606241/134497125-bb9c9359-bc7d-4bb7-937f-ba6ceebc54ae.jpg" width="400"><img src="https://user-images.githubusercontent.com/11606241/134805857-c008500d-0838-44ef-bab6-17514d280919.jpg" width="400"><img src="https://user-images.githubusercontent.com/11606241/134805860-f1c307ab-2137-4fa2-bea5-ec5a15d11119.jpg" width="300"><img src="https://user-images.githubusercontent.com/11606241/134495354-20166d25-2311-4edf-8eae-a30adc68fc31.jpg" width="300">

+The help of these modes of programming with the educational materials is available at the following link: https://seconlearning.com/smartlabsuniminuto/doku.php

 ###### Fig 2.
 Hardware components and materials.
 For the control plant (last picture), 1.
 Camera, 2.
 Raspberry module for sensor and motor pumps, 3.
 Tank control system.